 TVA is proud to be the education partner to Dollywood and its newest addition, Wildwood Grove.
 We hope to use the partnership to educate the more than 2.5 million annual visitors to the park about TVA and the benefits that come from the public power model.

-Through educational signs tied to online learning modules on TVAstem.com, we’re creating STEM experiences you can enjoy before or after a Dollywood visit.
+Through educational signs tied to online learning modules on TVAstem.com, we’re creating STEM experiences you can enjoy before, during and after a Dollywood visit.
 Have fun at Dollywood while learning about water filtration and conservation, potential and kinetic energy, alternative modes of transportation, harnessing water to create electricity and more!
 Check the chart below to get started.

 |Dollywood Attraction||Description||STEM Resources|

 |Splash Pads||There are many splash pad areas at Dollywood to help you stay cool in the heat.
 If your students are interested in creating their own cooling system, check out these resources!||Cool Your Heat|

 |Water Bottle Refill Stations||Dollywood provides areas throughout the park to fill your water bottle with clean, filtered water.
 If your students are interested in water filtration and water conservation, check out these resources!|

 |Roller Coasters||There are many roller coasters throughout Dollywood.
 To learn more about how potential energy can be made into kinetic energy, you will want to try out these resources!|

 |Water Wheel||Dollywood’s Water Wheel is a great example of how water can be used to create electricity.
 If your students are interested in how to harness the power of water to create electricity and other ways to use alternative energy, check out these resources!|